-- Enabling or disabling control from an external device. - Enabling or disabling side flags for each background bus of each of the switcher banks.
+- Enabling or disabling control from an external device or the System Manager. - Enabling or disabling side flags for each background bus of each of the switcher banks.

-For details about the side flag function, F "Side Flags" (p.
-146).
+For details about the side flag function, \ "Side Flags" (p.
+154).

-- Switching the safe title function on or off for each switcher output. - Displaying the transition rate, independent key transition rate, and fade-to-black transition rate for each of the switcher banks, and changing the settings. - Set the AUX mix transition rate.
+- Switching the safe title function on or off for each switcher output. - Displaying the transition rate, independent key transition rate, and fade-to-black transition rate for each of the switcher banks, and changing the settings. - Enabling or disabling the AUX mix function (ON/OFF) and setting the transition rate.